Photos: Poets, spoken word artists, and musicians perform at UH Hilo “Soul Food 4 Thought” event

 The “Soul Food 4 Thought” performance event was part of Black History Month in February.

-Solo woman playing guitar and singing.
+Solo woman playing guitar and singing into mic.

 Priscillia Momah, a well-known artist in Hilo who also writes songs that promote empowerment in the Black community, sings her new hit song, Kings and Queens, from her recently released album.

-As part of a month-long program of events for Black History Month in February, the University of Hawai‘i at Hilo hosted “Soul Food 4 Thought,” a performance event, on Feb.
+As part of a month-long program of events for Black History Month in February, the University of Hawaiʻi at Hilo hosted “Soul Food 4 Thought,” a performance event, on Feb.
 23. Poets, spoken word artists, and musicians performed featuring African American genre.

 Woman playing traditional Japanese string instrument.
 Man on drum.
-Woman doing enthusiastic dance in front of stage., arms upstretched.
+Woman doing enthusiastic dance in front of stage, arms upstretched.

 Unity Nguyen performs solo dance.